moneyadviceservice/react_library/src/components/Select/Select.md

-The Select input component allows the user to enable or disable options.
+The Select input allows a user to select a value from a series of options.

 ```jsx
 import React, { useState } from 'react';